 It makes sense to workout when the temperature is at its lowest point during the day.
 Be flexible with your routine because that could mean working out early in the morning or late in the evening.
 A general guide is to avoid the times between 10am-3pm.
 A quick glance at the days weather online will tell you when that will be.

 According to Reuters Health a study found that a pre-exercise cool down improves athletes performance in the heat — most likely because it lowers your heart rate as well as core and skin temperatures.
 Jumping into a cold shower before you workout may not seem such a crazy idea.

 Choose cooler low impact cardio activities like using an exercise bike in the garage with the garage door up to catch a breeze.
-The latest entry level models such as the York Active 100 exercise bike can help you kick start your summer fitness regime at a fraction of the cost of other exercise bikes.
+We have a range of exercise bikes that can help you kick start your summer fitness regime at a fraction of the cost of other exercise bikes.

 The hotter you are the harder your body works so keep an eye on your heart rate and make sure you don’t over-do it and get heat exhaustion.
 Slow yourself down.
 If you’re used to running on a treadmill for 30 minutes, cut it back to 20 but with quick 30 second bursts every 3-5 minutes.
 Choose treadmills like the Fuel 12 Treadmill with contact heart rate sensors allowing quick and easy checks to monitor your fitness.
 It also has up to 12 pre-set programmes to choose from enabling you to cut back if you need to.